MystenLabs/sui/external-crates/move/documentation/book/src/index-syntax.md

 ## Overview and Summary

-Consider a matrix type that uses a vector of vectors to represent its values.
+Consider a `Matrix` type that uses a vector of vectors to represent its values.
 We can write a small library using `index` syntax annotations on its `borrow` functions as follows:

 ```